mvdwetering/ynca/docs/PROTOCOL.rst

 YNCA Protocol recap
 ===================

-This is a short collection of the basic for the YNCA protocol.
-The specs are always leading!
+This is a short collection of the basics for the YNCA protocol.
+The real specs are always leading!

 Supported receivers